elirazatia/easygrid-plugin/README.md

 ### 🧐 Understanding The Code

-> The main scripts include:
+> The main scripts include:<br>
-/scripts/root/root.js
+/scripts/root/root.js<br>
-/scripts/interface/grid-preview/grid-preview-ui.js
+/scripts/interface/grid-preview/grid-preview-ui.js<br>
-/scripts/controllers/save-grid.js
+/scripts/controllers/save-grid.js<br>
-/scripts/controllers/to-element.js
+/scripts/controllers/to-element.js<br>
-/scripts/controllers/save-grid.js
+/scripts/controllers/save-grid.js<br>

 - The `scripts/root/root` script handles the main confugration for the app, including importing every nessasery file and adding events to UI elements for interactivity
 - The `scripts/interface/grid-preview/grid-preview-ui` script handles the grid preview interface, it does so by creating two layers, one that has cells and one that has the merges and styles it using CSS in a way that represents the grid confugration entered by the user, so if the user has entered columns to be 1*5 than the grid-column-style will be 1fr 1fr 1fr 1fr 1fr